nfons/Crows-Nest/README.md

 1. Currently for docker regisry / VCS integration, the namespaces are tightly coupled.
  * that means: if your github repo is `username/reponame`, the docker registry has to also be in the namespace of `username/reponame`
 2. Only 1 Node IP is used for the Route53 dns IP. ideally you want ingress to be a daemon set
-3. Only port 8080 is exposed...will change this later

-### TODO:
-1. Have crows-nest comment on PR with url to see feature branch
+3. Each PR image is expected to be built. i.e crows-nest asssumes that if a PR in branch : blue, is created, then an image with tag:blue is also  available in docker registry